 When gods from Hindu mythology appeared in the popular MOBA game SMITE, the Hindu American Foundation filed a complaint with the FCC.
 When Age of Mythology included Hindu deities as playable characters, cultural organizations protested the trivialization of sacred figures.

-These incidents highlight a fundamental tension: game developers want to draw from rich mythological traditions, but when they directly copy religious figures, they risk cultural appropriation and community backlash.
+These incidents point to a fundamental tension: game developers want to draw from rich mythological traditions, but when they directly copy religious figures, they risk cultural appropriation and community backlash.

 This case study documents the development of AstraVerse, a framework for creating culturally-inspired game characters that are both novel and respectful.
 Rather than transplanting gods wholesale into games, AstraVerse enables designers to remix cultural elements systematically—creating original characters that honor traditions without copying sacred figures.